SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 votes, this time.)

 This will be a recommendation for an Emergency Use Authorization for boosters in those groups.
-Your humble Weekend Editor will be eligible in late November; the Weekend Editrix alas, is not eligible as she is under 65 (and thus strong in her own right, so that's not a bad thing).
+Your humble Weekend Editor will be eligible in next week if the interval is 6 months from the 2nd dose; the Weekend Editrix alas, is not eligible as she is under 65 (and thus strong in her own right, so that's not a bad thing).

 That seems eminently sensible to me!
-(After all, I predicted it this morning at the top of this post, though I was too cynical to think it would actually happen.  _Mea maxima culpa._)
+After all, I predicted it this morning at the top of this post, though I was too cynical to think it would actually happen.  _Mea maxima culpa._

 Next, the ACIP committe of the CDC meets for 2 days next week to figure out what to do with this recommendation.
 People who got Moderna or J&amp;J have yet to get a decision.